-Remember: Some international banks may impose withdrawal or payment limits, safety should be considered when dealing with private seller.
+Remember: Some international banks may impose withdrawal or payment limits, so safety should be considered when dealing with a private seller.
 It might be a safer option to change ownership and make payment at the same time/place.
-Post offices are usually within a close proximity to banks and/or ATMs.
+Post offices are usually close to banks and/or ATMs.

-Be sure to check out which company offers the right cover for you, examples include AA Insurance and Travellers Car Insurance.
+Be sure to check out which company offers the right cover for you, you can check out:

 9. Petrol VS Diesel?

-Most campervans in New Zealand run on petrol but you can find a few diesel options.
-Petrol costs in New Zealand have been on the rise and currently cost around $2 per litre.
-While diesel costs are around the $1,20 per litre mark, there are the extra RUC costs that will be incurred.
+Most campervans in New Zealand run on petrol, but you can find a few diesel options.
+Petrol costs in New Zealand have been on the rise and currently cost around $2 per liter.
+While diesel costs are around the $1.20 per liter mark, there are extra RUC costs that will be incurred.

 10. Campervans With a High Mileage

 Don’t let a high mileage on a potential campervan unnerve you, the average mileage for a 20-year-old car is around 200 000kms and 300 000kms.
-Campervans in an affordable price-range usually have a high mileage but have been built and maintained (as per NZ laws) for hundreds of thousands of happily travelled kilometres.
-Toyota Hi ACEs and Hyundai G200s have proven their endurance capabilities and still run smoothly after they have clocked over 500 000kms.
+Campervans in an affordable price range usually have high mileage but have been built and maintained (as per NZ laws) for hundreds of thousands of happily traveled kilometers.
+Toyota Hi ACE’s and Hyundai G200s have proven their endurance capabilities and still run smoothly after they have clocked over 500 000kms.